 A list of the relevant PSI Core Competency Framework behaviours can be found here.
-Students should be exposed to a sufficient range of activities and opportunities to enable them to develop these required competency behaviours.
-Examples of activities that your student can complete can be found in the Guidance on Delivering APPEL-Experiential-Learning-Placements.
+Students should be exposed to a sufficient range of activities to enable them to develop these required competency behaviours.
 A training plan will enable you and your student to plan a sufficient range of activities.
-You can see a sample here.
+You can see a sample training plan here.

 During the placement, the Preceptor will assess the level of competency a student displays in the relevant behaviours as part of the Competency Assessment.
-Further details on the Competency Assessment process can be found on page 20.
+Further details on the Competency Assessment process can be found on page 17.